 Spearfish Canyon State And National Forest Service Scenic Byway

-The route is also popular with bicyclists and it has been named as one of the top 50 scenic biking routes in the country.
+The byway is also popular with bicyclists and is one of the top 50 scenic biking routes in USA.

 Native American National And State Scenic Byway

-The Native American Scenic Byway runs from north to south in central South Dakota and after Crazy Horse Memorial, it is probably the second-best place to learn about Native American history and culture.
+The Native American Scenic Byway in central South Dakota is a great place to learn about the indigenous history and culture of the region.

-Many museums and cultural centers along the route explain the history and culture of the Native American tribes that have lived in the lands around there for generations.
+These explain the history and culture of the Native American tribes that live here since generations.

-They have a vast collection of historic artifacts and artistic works detailing the Lakota heritage.
+The Akta Lakota Museum has a vast collection of historic artifacts that helps visitors appreciate the rich Lakota heritage.

 I-90 W Through South Dakota

-All of the above South Dakota scenic drives are also easily accessible from the I-90 and hence driving the Interstate is another way of exploring all that South Dakota has to offer.
+All of the above western South Dakota scenic drives are also easily accessible from I-90.

 Views along the road feature straight road that stretches for miles, sunflower fields, hay bales and grazing cattle, rustic buildings, and quirky roadside attractions.